dougeby/IntuneDocs/intune-azure/introduction/what-is-microsoft-intune.md

 # required metadata

 title: Introduction to the Microsoft Intune in the Azure portal preview | Intune Azure preview | Microsoft Docs
-description: Get the basics about Intune, and how it can help you manage your devices.
+description: "Intune Azure preview: Get the basics about Intune, and how it can help you manage your devices."
 keywords:
 author: robstackmsft
 ms.author: robstack